 What’s an “Enlightened” past start-up founder?

-I say “enlightened” because being in a statup & being responsible for the evolution of a product from beginning to end, including its reception into a new audience, has afforded me a much wider perspective on the role UX fits into successful business.
+I say “enlightened” because being in a statup & being responsible for the evolution of a product from beginning to end, including its reception into a new audience, has afforded me a much wider perspective on the role Service and UX Design fits into successful business.

-My experience has afforded me time to reflect on my own UX practice, & understand UX from other stakeholders’ perspectives.
+My experience has afforded me time to reflect on my own design practice, & understand design from other stakeholders’ perspectives.
 Coupled with an environment dependent on lean & agile solutions has resulted in a much more flexible approach.
-To me UX is not an art, rather a tool to facilitate consumer needs as opportunities for the business.
+To me design is not an art, rather a tool to facilitate consumer needs as opportunities for the business.

 What tools do you use?